millisom/YouTrack-Guide/Guide.md

 ## 1. Project

 ### 1.1 Create a Project
-To create a project you go to projects -> create project.
+If you want to create a project you go to: projects -> create project.
 ![alt text](/pics/CreateProject.png)
 Now you can name your project, give it an ID, choose the project type and give it a description.

 ### 1.2 Team
-The first important thing to do is to invite people that you want to work with in your project.
-So to do this you have to go to the project settings.
-You can find it if you click on your project in the projects tab.
+The first important step is to invite the people you want to work with on your project.
+To do this, you need to go to the project settings.
+You can find it when you click on your project in the projects tab.

 Now you see the project settings on the right
 ![alt text](/pics/1.2Team2.png)
-Now you click on "Team" and can add new team members over the "Add members" button.
-You can only add users which are registered to the youtrack server.
-If you add an user he gets the role developer.
+Now, click on "Team."
+After that, you’ll see a button called "Add members."
+Click it to add new people to your team.
+But remember, you can only add people who are already registered on the YouTrack server.
+When you add someone, they automatically get the role of a developer.

 ### 1.3 Roles
-Every project has different roles.
-As mentioned above added members get the developer role automatically.
-If you want to change roles you go again to the project settings and and click on "Access".
-Here you see your team members and their roles.
-Over grant role you can give different users or groups a role in your project.
+Each project has different roles.
+Like I said before, when you add people, they get the developer role automatically.
+If you want to change their role, go back to the project settings and click on "Access."
+Here, you can see all your team members and their roles.
+To change someone's role, click "Grant role" and choose a new role for the person or group.
 ![alt text](/pics/3.Roles1.png))
 If you want to know more about the roles you can go to the administration settings of the youtrack server.
 Here you go to Access Management -> Roles.
 ![alt text](/pics/3.Roles3.png)

-Here you see a list of all the roles on the youtrack server and their permissions.
-If you are the owner of the server you can also add roles to the server.
+Here, you will see a list of all the roles available on the YouTrack server and what each role can do.
+If you are the owner of the server, you can also add new roles to the server.

 ### 1.4 Time Tracking
-So before you can go to the agile board(s) of your project I would recommend that you enable time tracking.
-It allows you to automatically track the time if a card/task is in progress.
-So to enable time tracking you go again to the project settings and choose time tracking.
-Now you set the settings like the following picture:
+Before you go to the Agile board(s) of your project, I suggest turning on time tracking.
+This feature helps you automatically track how long a task or card is in progress.
+To enable time tracking, go to the project settings again and select "Time Tracking."
+Then, set the options like shown in the picture.
 ![alt text](/pics/1.4TimeTracking1.png)
 After that you go to workflow (also in the project settings) and click on "Attach workflows".
 Then you search for the "In Progress Work Timer".
 ![alt text](/pics/1.4TimeTracking2.png)
 If you have never set up this work flow before you will get a "requires setup" notification next to the "In Progress Work Timer".
 On the right half you see a detailed view with 2 Rules.
 Simply click on Apply fixes to use time tracking.
 ![alt text](/pics/1.4TimeTracking3.png)

-### 1.5 Check
-Now you should have set up your project well enough to actually use the tool now to a certain extent.
-Check if you did not have forgotten to set up:
-- Your team
-- The roles of the team members
-- Time Tracking

 ## 2. Agile Board